thingsboard/thingsboard.github.io/_includes/docs/user-guide/ota-updates.md

 ## Overview

-Since ThingsBoard 3.3, the Tenant administrator is able to provision and distribute firmware updates to devices.
-As a tenant administrator, you can assign provisioned firmware to specific device or device profile.
+Since ThingsBoard 3.3, ThingsBoard allows you to upload and distribute over-the-air(OTA) updates to devices.
+As a tenant administrator, you may upload firmware or software packages to the OTA repository.
+Once uploaded, you may assign them to [Device Profile](/docs/{{docsPrefix}}user-guide/device-profiles/) or [Device](/docs/{{docsPrefix}}user-guide/ui/devices/).
-ThingsBoard notifies devices about available firmware update, provide a protocol-specific API to download the firmware, stores history of the updates, and provides a dashboard to monitor the update process.
+ThingsBoard will notify devices about the available update and provide a protocol-specific API to download the firmware.
+The platform tracks status of the update and stores history of the updates.
+As a platform user, you may monitor the update process using the dashboard.

-## Provision package to the ThingsBoard
+## Provision OTA package to ThingsBoard repository

-Tenant administrator can navigate to the "Firmware" menu item to list and upload firmware updates.
-Each firmware update consist of:
+Navigate to the "OTA Updates" menu item to list and upload OTA update packages.
+Each package consist of:

-* Title - the name of your firmware package.
-You can use different names for production and debug firmware.
+* Title - the name of your package.
+You can use different names for production and debug firmware/software.
-* Version - the version of your firmware package.
+* Version - the version of your package.
 Combination of the title and version must be unique in scope of a tenant.
-* Link to Device Profile - each firmware references a device profile.
-This helps to prevent accidental updates of devices with incompatible firmware.
+* Device Profile - each package is compatible with one device profile.
+We track compatibility to prevent accidental updates of devices with incompatible firmware/software.
-  Link to a device profile means that this device *may* be updated to the current firmware.
+  Link to a device profile means that device that use this profile *may* be updated to the current package.
-  However, the update is not triggered, until the user or script [assigns](#assignment) the firmware to the device profile or device.
+  However, the update is not triggered, until the user or script [assigns](#assign-ota-package-to-device-profile) the package to the device profile or device.
 * Type - can be either *Firmware* or *Software*.
 * Checksum algorithm - optional parameter, it is a short name of the checksum algorithm to use.
 * Checksum - optional parameter, it's a value of the file checksum.
 If no checksum provided by the user, server will use SHA-256 algorithm automatically.